DevExpress/dotnet-eud/README.md

 > For **Developer Documentation with API Reference** see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).

 ## The Scope
-This End-User Documentation covers DevExpress products for WinForms, WPF and ASP.NET WebForms/MVC.
+DevExpress products for WinForms, WPF and ASP.NET WebForms/MVC.

 ## Browse End-User Documentation
 To browse this repository's content, start with [index.md](index.md).
 As you'll see, the documentation is divided into four sections, each having a separate table of contents.